Pyredrid/ShareCart1000-Unity/README.md

 ## Info
-This is a mostly untested ShareCart1000 utility class for Unity3D and its very messy, but at least it has documentation.

 Every function that sets a value will also immediately save to file.
 This means there is no buffer and multiple calls to setting values will save the file each time.
 I know its inefficient, if you want to make it better make a pull request.